 Climate Mitigation refers to reducing or preventing the emission of greenhouse gases (for example, reduce the burning of fossil fuels for electricity, heat or transport) or enhancing the “sinks” that accumulate and store these gases (such as the oceans, forests and soil).
 Mitigation can mean using new technologies and renewable energies, making older equipment more energy efficient, or changing management practices or consumer behaviour.

-While not all business sectors will be equally impacted, climate changes will impact on Irish businesses through changing markets, impacts on premises and processes, increased vulnerability of supply chains, and may have implications for investments, insurance costs and stakeholder reputation.
-It has been shown that well planned, early adaptation can ensure risks are minimized at least cost.
+While not all business sectors will be equally impacted, climate changes will impact on Irish businesses through changing markets and stakeholder expectations, impacts on premises and processes, increased vulnerability of supply chains, changing regulations, increased carbon taxes, rising costs of raw materials and may have implications for investments, insurance costs and stakeholder reputation.